 Our testing in this metric earned each stroller a significant percentage of their overall score because how the car seat attaches to the stroller is paramount in this category.
 We focused primarily on how easily one can safely attach a car seat to each stroller and whether or not there were any obstructions.
 There are several methods for connection, and during this review, we tested the three primary types: strap-in, click-in and partial click-in (strap/click hybrid).
 Some strollers offered click in attachment for their native brand car seat and a hybrid for other brands they also sell adapters for.

-We first tested each connection method to see if it was possible to incorrectly attach the car seat.
+We tested each connection method to see if it was possible to incorrectly attach the car seat.
 Specifically, we looked at the potential for user error and products that could be unintentionally or intentionally misused.
 Combinations earned points for how easy the seats were to attach and lost points for restraint straps and canopies and seat material that got in the way of a clear connection.

 Once attached we then tested the security of the stroller/seat connection by subjecting the stroller to pushing and pulling at various angles while weighted with a test dummy baby.

 This metric included weighing and measuring the strollers when folded and ready for car seat attachment.
 This includes removal of the canopy and toddler seat if required and with adapters in place if necessary.
 The measurements were made using the same tools and by the same tester.
 We made our own measurements of weight and folded size rather than rely on the manufacturer's claims.

 This is the second most important metric for a group of this kind because many new mothers may be limited in how much weight they are allowed to lift or push, especially if they had a C-section.